Skip to main content

 npx @littlebearapps/outlook-assistant auth-server

 The auth server needs OUTLOOK_CLIENT_ID and OUTLOOK_CLIENT_SECRET environment variables.
-These are not automatically inherited from your MCP client’s config — that config only applies to the MCP server process.
 Either:

 • Create a .env file in the project root (copy from .env.example), or